Banijay UK Productions: 2015–2019

+2020–2024

 On 30 June 2020, the European Commission approved Banijay's purchase of Endemol Shine UK's parent company Endemol Shine Group.
 A month later in July of that year, French production & distribution company Banijay Group (who owns its British subsidiaries) completed its merger with Endemol Shine UK's Dutch-based global production and distribution parent Endemol Shine Group from The Walt Disney Company and Apollo Global Management turning Banijay Group into a global international production and distribution titan as Endemol Shine UK became Banijay's new British production division with Banijay placing all of its British subsidiaries such as RDF Television and IWC Media (the two were former Zodiak Media subsidiaries) into the acquired Endemol.Shine UK division and had it renamed to Banijay UK although it retained the former name until 2023.

 In late-October 2021, Banijay UK announced the launch of its scripted production label called Double Dutch with Banijay-owned Tiger Aspect development executive & drama producer Iona Vrolyk leading Banijay UK's new scripted production unit as its president of the new subsidiary alongside writer Julie Gearey who became a collaborator within Double Dutch as the new label launching its focus on delivering high-end, character-led original series.

 On 1 January 2024, Banijay UK announced that RDF Television, RDF West and Fizz would be absorbed into the company, with RDF shows such as Only Connect and Tipping Point being made by Remarkable Entertainment instead.

 On 6 June 2024, Banijay UK acquired Caryn Mandabach Productions (CMP) and renamed it Garrison Drama Limited.
 Caryn Mandabach, who had produced shows in the United Kingdom under the Caryn Mandabach Productions banner, will now produce shows under the Conduit Productions banner, with a first-look deal with Banijay.

 Subsidiaries

 Darlow Smithson Productions

-Darlow Smithson Productions also known as DSP is a British documentary & drama production subsidiary of Banijay UK that is based in London and Brighton.
-It was founded in 1988 by documentary producers & directors David Darlow and John Smithson.
+Darlow Smithson Productions also known as DSP is a British documentary and drama production subsidiary of Banijay UK that is based in London and Brighton.
+It was founded in 1988 by documentary producers and directors David Darlow and John Smithson.

-In June 2002, Darlow Smithson Producitons (DSP)'s co-founder John Smithson acquired full control of the documentary production company Darlow Smithson Productions from its co-founder David Darlow.
+In June 2002, Darlow Smithson Productions (DSP)'s co-founder John Smithson acquired full control of the company from its co-founder David Darlow.

-In April 2006, American sports and media company IMG through its independent sports producer Trans World International (TWI) (now IMG Studios) announced that it will acquire British documentary & drama production company Darlow Smithson Productions (DSP) in a move that would bring TWI into factual programming.
+In April 2006, American sports and media company IMG through its independent sports producer Trans World International (TWI) (now IMG Studios) announced that it would acquire Darlow Smithson Productions (DSP) in a move that would bring TWI into factual programming.

-In November 2009, Darlow Smithson Productions (DSP) alongside British comedy production company Tiger Aspect Productions and its documentary division Tigress Productions had been sold by its former American media and sports parent company IMG to Dutch entertainment production group Endemol through its UK division Endemol UK, Darlow.
+In November 2009, Darlow Smithson Productions (DSP) alongside British comedy production company Tiger Aspect Productions and its documentary division Tigress Productions were sold by its former American media and sports parent company IMG to Dutch entertainment production group Endemol through its UK division Endemol UK, Darlow.